biwecka/gax/lib/ga/README.md

 ```rust ,ignore
 let report = alg.run();
 ```
-After the algorithm terminates it returns a [`ga::report::Report`] which contains not only the individuals of the final generation (incl. their objective values), but also metrics collected during the runtime of the algorithm as well as a detailed `log`, containing information about each
+After the algorithm terminates it returns a [`report::Report`] which contains not only the individuals of the final generation (incl. their objective values), but also metrics collected during the runtime of the algorithm as well as a detailed `log`, containing information about each